kosletr/Food-Object-Detection-Pytorch-FasterRCNN/README.md

 	Run pip install -r requirements.txt

-Download the Dataset:

-	Download the UECFOOD100 dataset from http://foodcam.mobi/dataset100.html and extract it
+Download the UECFOOD100 dataset from http://foodcam.mobi/dataset100.html and extract it.

-Run the script to start the training process:
+Open terminal and run the script to start the training process:

-	Open terminal and run `python mainObjDet.py`
+	python mainObjDet.py

 # Credits
 Credits to pytorch.org tutorial found in here: